Add a Site-to-Site connection to a VNet with an existing VPN gateway connection

-This article applies to VNets created using the Resource Manager deployment model that have a RouteBased VPN gateway.
+This article applies to Resource Manager VNets that have a RouteBased VPN gateway.
 These steps do not apply to ExpressRoute/Site-to-Site coexisting connection configurations.
 However, if you are merely adding a new VPN connection to an already existing coexist configuration, you can use these steps.
 See ExpressRoute/S2S coexisting connections for information about coexisting connections.

 Deployment models and methods